Shaddadi/Facet-Vertex-FFNN/README.md

 This repository is for the *Reachability Analysis of Deep ReLU Neural Networks using Facet-Vertex Incidence*.

 **Caution:**
-The 64GB RAM is recommended to generate all the results.
+A 64GB RAM is recommended to generate all the results.

 ## Checked Environment